caitlinch/chromatin-assembly/README.md

       - Open file `config/chromatin_assembly_config.yml`
       - Go to "Input control for peak analysis with DANPOS (Step 8)" and enter desired sample IDs and test name.
     - **Command**: `sbatch jobscripts/slurm_pipeline_S8.sh`

+#### Rule dependencies

+TODO update dependency

+#### Running the whole pipeline
+You can run the whole pipeline using the jobscript `slurm_run_all_steps.sh`.
+This is not recommended unless you already know the effective genome size, as Steps 6c and 6d require those as input.
+If you do not have the correct effective genome size, Steps 6c and 6d will run with whatever value is present in the `config/chromatin_assembly_config.yml` file, which may not be correct for your data

+To run the pipeline in as few steps as possible:

+- Follow steps 1-7 from the Quickstart Guide above
+- Run pipeline steps 0 - 6b:
+    - **Command:** `snakemake --slurm --profile profiles/slurm/ --use-conda --until s6b_effective_genome_size`
+    - The `--use-conda` flag is important for Steps 0, 6a and 6b!
+    - If the above command doesn't run Step 2 (due to input/output dependencies), run it separately with `snakemake --slurm --profile profiles/slurm/ --until s2_raw_read_QC`
+- Update the effective genome size value in the file `config/chromatin_assembly_config.yml`
+- Run pipeline steps 6c - 8
+    - Due to the rule dependencies, you will have to enter multiple Snakemake commands to run these steps
+    - **Command:** `snakemake --slurm --profile profiles/slurm/ --until s6d_correct_GC_bias`
+    - **Command:** `snakemake --slurm --profile profiles/slurm/ --until s7a_size_metrics`
+    - **Command:** `snakemake --slurm --profile profiles/slurm/ --until s7b_read_count`
+    - **Command:** `snakemake --slurm --profile profiles/slurm/ --until s8_peak_analysis`

+Petrichor has a wall time limit of 160 hours.
+Running the pipeline in two chunks like this means you may hit a wall time limit.

 -----